cs2-datalab/cs2_datalab_blog/content/authors/begorf/_index.md

 - Researchers
 ---

-I am a physiotherapist working at the University Institute of Research in Social Sustainable Development (INDESS) of the University of Cadiz.
-My research interest are mainly:
+I am a PhD student in the Clinical Medicine and Public Health programme at the University of Granada.
+My thesis project is about self-care of people with disabilities and how it is affected by multimorbidity.
+My research interests are mainly:

+- Qualitative research
+- Systematic reviews
 - Multimorbidity
-- Physical Rehabilitation
-- Musculoskeletal Disorders
+- Disability
-- Research methodology
+- Public Health